 Here are the steps

-That’s it, you’ve connected a touch screen to your AutoPi.io dongle and created a car computer.
-All you need to do now is configure which widgets you want to display on your dashboard.
+That’s it, you have now installed a touch screen computer to your car.
+All you need to do now is configure which widgets you want displayed on your dashboard.

-Configuring new widgets is easy, and also adding new functionality will be just as easy.
+Configuring new widgets is easy, and also adding new functionality is just as easy.

-Join the discussion here and tell us about your ideas.
+Join the discussion below and tell us about your ideas.

 Or follow us here